Alaska Air Group (ALK) Q2 2017 Results - Earnings Call Transcript

 Rajeev Lalwani - Morgan Stanley & Co.
 LLC

 Okay.
 And, Andrew, a question for you if I may.
-On your competitive capacity comments I believe you said going up to 6% in 4Q, can you just talk about where that capacity is showing up, if it's been in response to some of what you're doing, and then whether or not there's a potential for that to I guess maybe go down given that it seems like schedules may be overloaded for somewhat like a Delta, for example?
+On your competitive capacity comments I believe you said going up to 6% in 4Q, can you just talk about where that capacity is showing up, if it's been in response to some of what you're doing, and then whether or not there's a potential for that to I guess maybe go down given that it seems like schedules may be overloaded for someone like a Delta, for example?

 Andrew R. Harrison - Alaska Air Group, Inc.

 Yeah.
-I decided internally with my team on the fourth quarter.
+I debated internally with my team on the fourth quarter.
 I think honestly schedules are still in flux.
 We see what we call big nettings still going on out there.
 So, at the end of the day, airlines are doing what airlines are doing with their core networks.
 But I think at the end of the day that actually may come down a tad to be frank.
 So, that's where I'm at on that.

 Rajeev Lalwani - Morgan Stanley & Co.
 LLC

 Okay.
 I'm sorry.
 And the other part of the question was just where is it showing up, assuming that that 6% stays?
-I guess, it's more in the Bay Area, et cetera.
+Like is it more in the Bay Area, et cetera.

 Andrew R. Harrison - Alaska Air Group, Inc.